k0sproject/k0s/docs/k0s-multi-node.md

 $ systemctl start k0sworker
 ```

-##### About tokens
+#### About tokens

-The tokens are actually base64 encoded [kubeconfigs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).
+The join tokens are base64-encoded [kubeconfigs](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) for several reasons:

-Why:

-- Well defined structure
+- Well-defined structure
-- Can be used directly as bootstrap auth configs for kubelet
+- Capable of direct use as bootstrap auth configs for kubelet
-- Embeds CA info for mutual trust
+- Embedding of CA info for mutual trust

-The actual bearer token embedded in the kubeconfig is a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/).
-For controller join token and for worker join token we use different usage attributes so we can make sure we can validate the token role on the controller side.
+The bearer token embedded in the kubeconfig is a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/).
+For controller join tokens and worker join tokens k0s uses different usage attributes to ensure that k0s can validate the token role on the controller side.

-#### 5. Add controllers to the cluster
+### 5. Add controllers to the cluster

-To add new controller nodes to the cluster, you must be using either etcd or an external data store (MySQL or Postgres) via kine.
-Please pay an extra attention to the [high availability configuration](high-availability.md), and make sure this configuration is identical for all controller nodes.
+**Note**: Either etcd or an external data store (MySQL or Postgres) via kine must be in use to add new controller nodes to the cluster.
+Pay strict attention to the [high availability configuration](high-availability.md) and make sure the configuration is identical for all controller nodes.

-To create a join token for the new controller, run the following on an existing controller:
+To create a join token for the new controller, run the following command on an existing controller:

 ```sh
 $ k0s token create --role=controller --expiry=1h > token-file
 ```

 On the new controller, run:

 ```sh
 $ sudo k0s install controller --token-file /path/to/token/file
 ```